chaoticgd/vutrace/README.md

 This is the disassembler split out into a seperate component.

-1. Build vutrace using cmake: `cmake . && cmake --build .`.
+1. Build vutrace using cmake: `cmake -S . -B bin/ && cmake --build bin/`.

 2. Open a memory dump: `./vudis vu0MicroMem.bin`.